MuthomiEric/Task_Manager/README.md

 ## Settings

-- You need to add these seetings to your appsettings.json
+- You need to add these settings to your appsettings.json

 ```
 	 "LogPath": "C:\\Temp\\Cards.Logs-.log",